rec/rec/wind-instrument-fingerings.md

-# monoKey: A universal model for wind instrument and keyed brass fingerings
+# fing: A universal representation of fingering systems for winds, reeds, and brass

 ## Abstract

-This paper introduces monoKey, a universal representation of fingerings for monophonic keyed instruments like wind instruments and keyed brass.
+This paper introduces `fing`, a universal representation of fingering systemss for monophonic keyed instruments, including but not limited to winds, reeds, and keyed brass.

 ## Definitions